sys1169/Hao_Portfolio/AppleStore_Rating_Analysis.md

 Data - SQLCode
 > Note: The grph below is make by Excel using the result from SQL.

-## Question 1: Which category has the highest share of (active) apps in the market?
+## Question 1: Which genre has the highest share of (active) apps in the market?

 ![Screenshot 2023-11-28 212346](https://github.com/sys1169/Hao_Portfolio/assets/59571707/8fae9529-2e4f-4717-b58a-7cd012d8f85f)